-- Benchmark Litigation's Definitive Guide to Canada's Leading Litigation Firms & Attorneys, 2014 edition;
+- Legal Media Group's Benchmark Canada: The Definitive Guide to Canada's Leading Litigation Firms 2016.

 - The Legal 500 Canada 2014 in the dispute resolution sector;

-- The 2013 Lexpert Guide to the Leading Canada/US Cross-Border Litigation Lawyers in Canada in the area of corporate commercial litigation;
+- The 2014 Lexpert Guide to the Leading US/Canada Cross-Border Litigation Lawyers in Canada in the area of corporate commercial litigation.

 - He is ranked (BV) in the Martindale-Hubbell Peer Review Ratings, for his greatly appreciated judicial skills and his professional ethic.